prajesh8484/pythonbot/README.md

 launch your terminal or your Command Prompt
 .

-Before running the bot you will need to install all the requirements with this command:
+Before running the bot install all the requirements with this command:

 ```
 python -m pip install -r requirements.txt